Canonsburg, Pennsylvania: 18th century

+19th century

 The town was the site of the first institution of higher learning west of the Allegheny Mountains, Jefferson College.
 Founded in 1802, it was the eleventh such institution in the United States.
 The Phi Gamma Delta and Phi Kappa Psi fraternities were both founded at Jefferson College.
 Phi Gamma Delta, of whom President Calvin Coolidge was a member, was founded in 1848.
 Phi Kappa Psi, of whom President Woodrow Wilson and over 100 U.S. Congressmen claim membership, was founded in 1852.
 The school would go on to become Washington & Jefferson College in nearby Washington.

 For generations, Jefferson College financially supported Canonsburg by accounting for much of its income.
-However, in 1868, the college was moved to nearby Washington, leaving behind empty college rooming and boarding houses, known as the "forts".
+In 1868, however, the college was moved to nearby Washington, leaving behind empty college rooming and boarding houses, known as the "forts".
 Canonsburg's largest financial draw having left, it would take the introduction of the railroad system to return the city to its former glory.
 The railroad system, on its way from Mansfield (Carnegie) to Washington (See: Chartiers Branch), was fully operational, as scheduled, on May 18, 1871.
-The first scheduled train departed from the Washington depot carrying "borough authorities, the committee of arrangement and reception, as well as Rankin’s Cornet Band and a number of…prominent citizens who had been invited to join the excursion."
+The first scheduled train departed from the Washington depot carrying "borough authorities, the committee of arrangement and reception, as well as Rankin's Cornet Band and a number of...prominent citizens who had been invited to join the excursion."
 They traveled to Mansfield, where they waited for the special to arrive from Pittsburgh.
 The special had 12 coaches pulled by two locomotives and was filled with a large number of dignitaries, most especially the mayors of Pittsburgh and Allegheny.
 The special then made it down the newly laid tracks, passing stations full of spectators to cheer on the train.
 Canonsburg had a large crowd of supporters, and many people climbed aboard the train to ride along to Washington.
 There, led by Pittsburgh's Great Western Band, the crowd marched to Town Hall for a round of speeches.
 The Washington Reporter editor pronounced the day "a grand success."

+20th century

-In 1903 the Washington and Canonsburg Railway Company linked the two towns with a trolley line.
+In 1903, the Washington and Canonsburg Railway Company linked the two towns with a trolley line.
 The company was bought by the Philadelphia Company in 1906, later becoming part of the Pittsburgh Railway Company, linking through to Pittsburgh as part of their interurban service in 1909.
 The line closed on August 29, 1953, with the last three trolley cars travelling south through Canonsburg to the Pennsylvania Trolley Museum in 1954 shortly before the track was removed.

 In 1911, South Canonsburg was annexed.
 On August 26, 1911, 26 people were killed in the Canonsburg Opera House disaster.
 A false shout of "fire" triggered a panic that killed twenty-six people.

 The Canonsburg Armory, Hawthorne School and Roberts House are listed on the National Register of Historic Places.